JOHNFLEURIMOND/MysqlExpressReactNode/README.md

  This application built with React.js, Express, Node, Passport, & Using MySql for a database.

 ## Optimizations📶.
-Finish the app, I got the backend going and my tables in mysql created now I need to insert the data.
+The app is done, I would love to start diving deeper in Query Languages like `graphQL` and see if I can get a query with `getInitialProps` with `Next.js` so having the files on the server rending which renders React components on the server before the HTML.
+Automatic routing so I wouldnt have to set up react-router even though I got better with it.
+I just want to get back to it since it had its Benefits.

  # How It's Works:white_check_mark::
 1.)
-A user can send form data to MySql Databse.
+A user can send form data to MySql Database Table.

 2.)
 User can see the json data once submit as an alert!